 Location: Dreamweaver Farms, Pacolet SC

 Adoption Fee:$1, I am special

 Reason for being in rescue: Farley was originally found as a stray in SC and taken to a local shelter.
 CPR pulled him from the shelter.
 Farley was adopted and lived in a home for almost a year.
-He was returned to CPR this summer when his owners were unable to manage his behavior - his epilepsy was just starting and was not controlled
+He was returned to CPR in 2018 when his owners were unable to manage his behavior - his epilepsy was just starting and was not controlled

 Special Needs: Farley is an epileptic - controlled.
 He is takes medication 3 times per day.
 The medication he is on is called Keppra (generic name Levetiracetam).
 This can be purchased at Walmart or Chewy.com and runs roughly .35 cents per day).
 He MUST have his dose every 8 hours so please make sure your schedule allows this.

 How do I act when I first meet new people: Friendly

 Tips and Tidbits: Farley has a lot of potential - he just needs an experienced owner to give him a chance!

 House trained: Dogs can be house trained if they are in the right environment and are allowed to follow a schedule as long as a physical reason doesn't keep them from being trained.
 A dog house trained in my home may not be in yours.
 We will help you teach your new dog this necessary skill and based on your schedule.